LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 As a best practice, your bot should resolve stuck conversations.
 This helps the bot to re-engage the consumer when the conversation isn’t progressing as expected.

-### Understanding the default "retry" flow
+### Retrying the consumer's last message

-By default, in a conversation, when a bot fails to respond to the consumer within 60 seconds, the consumer’s last message is resent to the bot one time.
+In a conversation, when a bot fails to respond to the consumer, the consumer’s last message can be resent to the bot one or more times.
+However, this retry flow is disabled by default.

-Optionally, you can customize this "retry" flow by changing the timeout interval and the number of retries.
-You do this by adding the [retryMessageInterval](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#retrymessageinterval) and [messageResendMaxRetries](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#messageresendmaxretries) fields, respectively, to the bot's agent connector.
-LivePerson recommends you set the number of retries to 3 or fewer.
-You cannot set the number of retries to zero to skip the flow.

- The retry flow is always attempted when needed.
-Once it is fully completed, if the bot still fails to respond to the consumer, the conversation is identified as “stuck."
-There are a few strategies you can use to resolve stuck conversations; these are described below.
+#### Adding support

+To retry the consumer's last message, [edit the bot's agent connector](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#edit-an-agent-connector) and add these [custom configuration fields](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#custom-configuration-fields):

+* [messageResendMaxRetries](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#messageresendmaxretries) - Add this field, which specifies the number of tries, not retries.
+LivePerson recommends that you set this no higher than 3.
+Examples:
+    * For 1 retry, set this to 2.
+(1 for the original try + 1 for the single retry)
+    * For 2 retries, set this to 3.

+    The default value of this field is 1, which means the consumer's last message is never retried when the bot doesn't respond.
+Effectively, the retry flow is skipped by default.

+* [retryMessageInterval](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#retrymessageinterval) - This is the amount of time to wait before resending the consumer's last message.
+The default value is 60000 milliseconds (60 seconds).
+To customize the timeout interval, add this field, and set it as desired.

 ### Resolving stuck conversations

+When the retry flow described above is added, it is always attempted to re-engage the bot.
+Once the flow is fully completed, if the bot still fails to respond to the consumer, the conversation is identified as “stuck."

 You can resolve stuck conversations by:

 1. **Asking the consumer to resend their original query**: If you configure this, the conversation starts anew, and the consumer is sent, “I’m sorry.
 Something went wrong, so let’s start fresh.
 Could you restate your question in a few words?”
 You can change the bot message if desired.
 2. **Transferring the conversation to a human agent**: To add support for this, you must specify the human agent skill ID that can better assist the consumer.

+These steps are disabled by default.
 You can add just one step (start anew only, or transfer only), or you can add both.
-Both steps are optional and disabled by default.
-The steps are tried in the order indicated above.
+The steps are tried in the order above.

 {: .important}
-For an optimal consumer experience, LivePerson recommends that you configure both steps.<br><br>Additionally, be aware that, in the case of Step 1, the consumer's response after starting the conversation anew might not match any intents or patterns in the bot; this will trigger the fallback response.
+For an optimal consumer experience, LivePerson recommends that you configure both steps.

+Be aware that, in the case of Step 1, the consumer's response after starting the conversation anew might not match any intents or patterns in the bot; this will trigger the fallback response.

-#### Adding support for resolving stuck conversations
+#### Adding support

-This involves [editing the bot's agent connector](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#edit-an-agent-connector) and adding various [custom configuration fields](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#custom-configuration-fields).
+Like with the retry flow, adding support for resolving stuck conversations involves [editing the bot's agent connector](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#edit-an-agent-connector) and adding various [custom configuration fields](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#custom-configuration-fields).

 To configure Step 1 (start anew with the consumer's original query), use: